Pacific Northwest in Passing & Other Critic’s Picks

 David Lawrason – The 2011 vintage was not the most opulent or concentrated in the southern Rhône, and indeed this does seem a bit ‘lighter’.
 But it still carries the richer ambiance of Vacqueyras, it is balanced and hits all the high notes with pepper, licorice, dried herbs.
 The Polish Chudzikiewicz family has farmed the 25-ha site since 1900, with fourth generation Igor converting the site to organic viticulture this year.

 Marziano Abbona 2008 Pressenda Barolo, Piedmont, Italy ($52.95)

 David Lawrason – I have to be stirred fairly deeply to include a $50 Barolo as a value; but this mature, very elegant, complex example is everything I look for in this famous wine.
 So often we hear and write about Barolo’s needing time, having great potential etc. etc. But this one is ready to drink, and should be put on the shopping list of anyone who has been wanting to go to school on Barolo.

 And that’s the ballgame for this week.
 One of the greatest and busiest weekends of the year is coming up.
 We hope you get to enjoy it with a fine meal and bottle of wine or two.
 We return in September with a full slate of Buyers Guides to VINTAGES releases, to the LCBO General List, and with a special Ontario Wine Report that will highlight the very best from Niagara, PEC and Lake Erie that we have encountered at the National Wine Awards of Canada and elsewhere.

 VP of Wine

-Editors Note: You can find our Critic’s complete reviews by clicking on any of the wine names, bottle images or links highlighted.
+Editors Note: You can find complete critic reviews by clicking on any of the highlighted wine names, bottle images or links.
 Paid subscribers to WineAlign see all critics reviews immediately.
-Non-paid users wait 30 days to see new reviews.
-Membership has its privileges; like first access to great wines!
+Non-paid members wait 30 days to see new reviews.
+Premium membership has its privileges; like first access to great wines!